 Collaborative learning is an essential component of this course; therefore, attendance is expected at all scheduled classes, and clinical sessions.
 Advanced notice of absence is expected.
 Students should refer to the university’s attendance policies for details. https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/#:~:text=Students%20who%20participate%20in%20university

-Late assignments are not accepted.
+Late assignments may not be accepted.

-Students are required to make up absences from the clinical setting.
-Prior notification to the clinical instructor (if at all possible) is an expected standard of professional behavior.
-Absences from clinical without providing notice or failing to contact the instructor is considered unsatisfactory.
+Students may be required to make up absences from the clinical setting.
+Prior notification to the clinical instructor (if at all possible) is the standard of professional behavior.
+Absences from clinical without providing notice or failing to contact the instructor may be considered unexcused.

 Failure to complete clinical learning experiences may result in an unsatisfactory clinical evaluation for the course.

-Punctuality is required and assessed as a professional behavior in the Clinical Evaluation.
+Punctuality is assessed as a professional behavior in the Clinical Evaluation.

 GRADING SCALE/QUALITY POINTS